 There are two main options for giving to the church:

-- Regular giving by direct debit/standing order
+Regular giving by direct debit/standing order

+You can give on a regular basis by using our online system here.
+This method works best for All Saints because in knowing our monthly income more accurately, we are able to plan effectively and spend wisely.
+Giving in this way is entirely in your control - we cannot change the amount you give.
+When you set up regular giving, you will receive an email confirmation that contains a link allowing you to manage your direct debit.
 Alternatively if you would prefer to manually set up a Standing Order with your bank then please let us know by completing and returning this form to the church office.
 It can be done using online or telephone banking, or by completing some paperwork at your local branch.

 We always welcome one-off gifts, which can be made using our online system here, or if you prefer, through our weekly offering by cash/cheque on a Sunday.
 If you are eligible for gift aid then please use the yellow envelopes provided.